vyomasystems-lab/challenges-N-Nagamallishwar/README.md

 ##**Verification Environment**

+The CoCoTb based Python test is developed as explained.
+The test drives inputs to the Design Under Test (mux , sequential detector ,bit manipulator and universal shift register ) which takes in  inputs  and gives  output

 ##**Test Scenario**
+###### Design1_level1
+Test Inputs: sel 5'b01101
+Expected Output: inp13
+Observed Output in the DUT inp12

+###### Design1_level2
+Here in the SEQ1 case has a bug.

+###### Design2_level1
+Test Inputs: a=7 b=5
+Expected Output: sum=12
+Observed Output in the DUT dut.sum=2

 ##**Design Bug**
 Based on the above test input and analysing the design, we see the following
 ###### Design1_level1